England Study Abroad Program at Worcester College

 - A student's overall academic background.

 - Achievements in the student's major area(s) of study.
-Typically all Oxford Colleges prefer students who have taken three to five courses in their tutorial field prior to the term they are studying abroad.
+Typically all Oxford Colleges prefer students who have taken three to five courses in their tutorial field prior to applying.

 - The tutorials requested by the student.